augchan42/augchan42.github.io/_posts/2024-06-08-Integrating Shadcn.md

 ## Styling Considerations

-The default shadcn project uses slate styling with CSS variable replacement ("cssVariables": true in the components.json).
-I did not follow their font styling.
-Instead, I had to move all my global styles to my own /styles/mystyles.css file because the /src/app/globals.css file gets overwritten by shadcn.
+The standard Shadcn setup uses a "slate" color style and replaces CSS variables (this is set with `"cssVariables": true` in the `components.json` file).
+I didn't use their font styling.
+Instead, I had to move all my main CSS styles to my own file (`/styles/mystyles.css`) because Shadcn overwrites the usual `/src/app/globals.css` file.

 ## New York Styling

-The example components I'm using are using New York styling.
-So for example, the toast notification that the profile update is using at [https://ui.shadcn.com/examples/forms](https://ui.shadcn.com/examples/forms) requires adding `NewYorkToaster` from `"@/registry/new-york/ui/toaster"` to my root layout above my footer component, for the toast notification updating the profile using the default profile form example to work.
+The example components I'm using have the "New York" style.
+For instance, to use the toast notification shown in the profile update example at [https://ui.shadcn.com/examples/forms](https://ui.shadcn.com/examples/forms), I had to add the `NewYorkToaster` component (from `"@/registry/new-york/ui/toaster"`) to my main layout file, just above my footer.
+This was necessary for the profile update toast notification to work correctly with their example form.

 ## Root Layout Example

-For reference, here's my root layout that incorporates auth, theme provider, next-intl, and the NY styled toaster notification:
+For reference, here is my main layout file.
+It includes authentication, the theme provider, internationalization (next-intl), and the New York styled toaster notification:

 ```jsx
 import { NextIntlClientProvider, useMessages } from "next-intl";